-One mistake that should be avoided here is to start implementing referral marketing too early; immediately after the first two purchases, customers begin to be referred to their friends.
-However, if the customer buys your products consistently, for example, within 2-3 months, it is worth starting to think about referral marketing.
+One mistake that should be avoided here is to start implementing referral marketing too early, whereby customers are referred to friends after just two purchases.
+Only when the customer buys your products consistently, for example, within 2-3 months, is it worthwhile to think about referral marketing.
 The exception is one-time large purchases for more than €1,000, in which case it is worthwhile to include referral marketing tactics in the follow-up email series.
 Most likely, the customer will not make the next big purchase soon, and then he can already use his satisfaction for the company's benefit and recommend it to his friends.

-However, if purchases are made more frequently (once a month), wait for the first three before you start actively targeting the customer with referral marketing offers.
+If purchases are made more frequently (once a month), wait for the first three before you start actively targeting the customer with referral marketing offers.
 The longer a customer has been with you and the more purchases they have made, the more likely they are to recommend their friends and family, especially compared to a customer who has only made the first few purchases.

 HOW TO DO REFERRAL MARKETING?